nikolayrk/unixpense-svc/README.md

 Unixpense Tracker is an automated expense tracker for (individual) clients of [UniCredit BulBank](https://www.unicreditbulbank.bg/en/individual-clients/).

 The service is responsible for fetching and persisting new transaction data from emails sent by [UniCredit BulBank's Infodirect Service](https://www.unicreditbulbank.bg/en/individual-clients/everyday-banking/electronic-services/infodirect/) to a Gmail address.
-The data can then be visualized in a [Grafana](https://grafana.com/grafana/) dashboard and provide insights into the user's spending habits.

 ## Environment